MatthewBieda/OGLRenderer/README.md

 - Point Lights (With proper Attenuation)
 - Spotlights (Implemented as a flashlight)
 - Wireframe Mode
-- All paramaters dynamically adjustable in the application
+- All parameters dynamically adjustable in the application

 ## Version 2
 - Physically Based Materials and Lighting (Cook-Torrance)